- Flexibility: Donors may create funds in any name & for any charitable purpose.

 - All fund-holders must maintain a minimum balance of $10,000

 - Fund-holders below $20,000 will be limited to 4 disbursements per year.

 (*.50% of the fee is for the investment advisor, BCA & Associates)

 Scholarship fee structure:

-- Annual maintenance of fee of $500 for utilization of software, staff time and distributing scholarships
+- Annual maintenance of fee of $500 for utilization of software, professional staff support, and distributing scholarships

 - Administrative fee percentages (1.5%)